 NROs are organised in different ways.
 Some consist of a single professional body with no legal or regulatory status.
-Others consist of groups of professional bodies that to a greater or lesser extent broaden the range of disciplines providing input to the national body and may be linked to regulatory agencies or stock exchanges through the reporting codes/standards that they produce.
+Others consist of groups of professional bodies that to a greater or lesser extent broaden the range of disciplines providing input to the national body.
+Some have mining company representation and some may be linked to regulatory agencies or stock exchanges through the reporting codes/standards that they produce.
+Whether there is a single professional body or a group of professional bodies, the professionals must comprise experts in the areas of the reporting of Exploration Results, Mineral Resource Estimation, Mineral Resources to Mineral Reserves and the preparation of Prefeasibility and Feasibility Studies).

 CRIRSCO accommodates these differences and adheres to the principle that its member NROs represent a specific country or defined group of countries.
-At the same time CRIRSCO encourages the broad participation of stakeholders in minerals reporting in the activities of NROs either through joint ownership of national reporting standards and codes or in an advisory or observer capacity.
+At the same time CRIRSCO encourages the broad participation of stakeholders in minerals reporting in the activities of NROs either through membership of the NRO, joint recognition of national reporting standards and codes or in an advisory or observer capacity.